booktree/booktree/alternatives.md

 Similar projects and features which they lack.

-Big feature set table at: <http://booktree.github.io/alternatives>
+Big feature set table and more details at: <http://booktree.github.io/alternatives>

 Systems are closed source unless noted otherwise.
 We consider being open source a feature of this project,